 About the Program

-Students will find strong commitment to excellent patient care, award-winning teaching and a notably diverse patient population at the UVM Connecticut campus at the Western Connecticut Health Network (WCHN).
+Students will find strong commitment to excellent patient care, award-winning teaching and a notably diverse patient population at the UVM Connecticut campus at the UVM Larner College of Medicine and Western Connecticut Health Network, now part of Nuvance Health.
 This campus environment blends the best of traditional academic medical centers with community health care.

-The Global Health Program through the Larner College of Medicine/Western Connecticut Health Network sends students, trainees and seasoned practitioners to work, teach and learn in partner health facilities in Zimbabwe, Uganda, The Dominican Republic, Vietnam, and Russia.
+The Global Health Program through the Western Connecticut campus, sends students, trainees and seasoned practitioners to work, teach and learn in partner health facilities in Zimbabwe, Uganda, The Dominican Republic, Vietnam, and Russia.
 The program design is to improve the delivery of healthcare, healthcare education and healthcare research in our partner locations.
-Physicians and educators from our partner sites visit WCHN to further their training and to participate in on-going Global Health-related research.
+Physicians and educators from our partner sites visit the Western Connecticut campus to further their training and to participate in on-going Global Health-related research.
 Our Global Health Program is an active member of Consortium of Universities for Global Health.